MarcGravel/TweeterBackendApi/Readme.md

 ### DELETE
 HTTP success code: 204

 DELETE will delete the user if valid information is sent.
-Login token must belong to user with matching password No data is returned on a valid delete.
+Login token must belong to user with matching password.

+No data is returned on a valid delete.

 An error will be returned if the loginToken and password combo are not valid.

 Required Data: {"loginToken", "password"}